grafana/tempo/docs/tempo/website/configuration/_index.md

     # The target number of bytes for each job to handle when performing a backend search.
     # (default: 10485760)
     [search_target_bytes_per_job: <int>]

+    # This duration controls the min cutoff between relying on ingesters and the backend for recent trace information.
+    # If it is set to 15m then data within the last 15m will be queried from the ingesters and all previous data will
+    # be queried from the backend.
+Notice there is overlap with query_ingesters_within_max.
+The period of time between
+    # min and max will be queried from both the ingesters and the backend.
+    # (default: 15m)
+    [query_ingesters_within_min: <duration>]

+    # This duration controls the max cutoff between relying on ingesters and the backend for recent trace information.
+    # If it is set to 1h then data within the last 1h will be queried from the ingesters and all previous data will
+    # be queried from the backend.
+Notice there is overlap with query_ingesters_within_min.
+The period of time between
+    # min and max will be queried from both the ingesters and the backend.
+    # (default: 1h)
+    [query_ingesters_within_max: <duration>]
 ```

 ## Querier